+8.7.
 Transfer Credit

 Due to the specialized instruction, credit earned and/or by examination at other colleges or universities may not be transferred.
-However, students with previous training may be eligible for a Recognition of Prior Learning that might allow them to receive credit for specific AIE assessments.
+Students with previous training may be eligible for a Recognition of Prior Learning or Transfer of Credit.
+Students may apply by completing a Prior Learning Assessment or Credit Transfer Application.
+Each application must be accompanied by an official transcript from the institution offering the course and a \$250 credit transfer fee.
+If transfer credit is granted, an additional \$100 per course fee will be required.